uchiharod/cyber-security-python-project/README.md

 ### Objective
-To use Python in greater capacity
+To use Python in greater capacity and using it to create programs